-Now, more than a decade later, we’re introducing a refreshed brand and renewing our promise to remain an independent community bank.
+Last year, we introduced a refreshed brand and renewed our promise to remain an independent community bank.

 If you’re interested in learning more about our journey, continue reading below: